yudduy/cs278-bnoc/docs/AUTO_PAIRING_FEATURE.md

 2. Check logs for auto-pairing messages
 3. Verify a new pairing was created

-### Test jleong222 Pairing

-1. Ensure jleong222 exists and has no active pairing
-2. Create a new user
-3. Verify they are paired with jleong222

 ### Test Fallback Account Creation

-1. Ensure jleong222 already has an active pairing
+1. Ensure no waitlisted users are available
 2. Create a new user
 3. Verify a new test account was created
 4. Verify the new user is paired with the test account